kiml42/SpaceCombatSimulation/README.md

 use engines to turn.

 Bugs:
-Beams don't turn off when the turret dies.
+Graphical - Beams don't turn off when the turret dies.